 When it comes to investing in a tripod for video work the first thing to consider is payload.
 Generally speaking, the more weight a tripod head can comfortably hold, the more expensive it will be.
 Of all the things in your kit the tripod is the bit of gear that could be around for the longest: cameras come and go, monitors become obsolete, even light kits get superseeded every few years, but tripods can last.
 I have used Ronford Baker tripods that were probably older than me that worked beautifully.
 If you can afford to buy a bigger head with a bigger payload, it will be a good investment.

 There are vast amounts of cheaper alternative tripods out there, but the old addage "buy cheap buy twice" applies here.
 If you are serious about your images, you are going to want a decent tripod that will allow you to make smooth solid moves and will continue to do so after it has been hurled on and off hundreds of planes by burly baggage handlers or "throwers".
 For my money, I would only really look at Satchler, Miller, O'Connor, Vinten and (at a push if you are using smaller cameras) Manfrotto.
-As you will see from the reviews below Vinten are absent, but that is because I have only used their triopds a handful of times.
+As you will see from the reviews below Vinten are absent, but that is because I have only used their triopds a handful of times, so not enough to review them.
 It is also worth considering that most grip equipment such as, jibs, dollys etc are designed to work with tripods with 100mm bowls.
 Larger tripods from the big manufacturers will have this, and be able to take the extra weight of a jib, the same can not be said all tripods.

 At the lighter end of the tripod range Manfrotto make several heads for video cameras.
 The manfrotto 501 head is designed to take a payload of around 2.5kg or 5lbs.
 If you are shooting on a DSLR with a small lens the head on the Manfrotto will probably do an okay job with smooth pans and tilts.
 This head does have a good locking system for panning, but not for tilting - to lock this off you have to tighten up the resistance to full.
 If you decide to start adding to your rig in the future, with a monitor or EVF, a long lens, a shoulder rig or a bigger camera, this head just won't cut it.

-As you move up the Manfrotto price range you get the 504 (left pic) and 509, these can take a heavier payload (around 7kg or 15lbs).
+As you move up the Manfrotto price range you get the 504 (in the picture) and 509, these can take a heavier payload (around 7kg or 15lbs).
 I must admit, I am not a huge fan of these tripods, the locking systems that stop the pan and tilt are never that sturdy, the plate on the top never seems to have enough travel forwards or back to correctly balance the camera.
 These things I can put up with, but the thing that annoys me most about these tripods is the legs.
 Several times I have used Manfrotto legs on a job (never my choice) where one of the legs starts to slide down mid shoot.
 This is usaully solved by tightening the legs with an Allen key (if you happen to have one) not ideal.

 Even if you don't need the additional payload at the moment, my advice would be to spend a bit more and go for something like a Miller, Satchler or Oconner.
 I have heard of people shooting for their entire careers on one Satchler 20, these things are built to last.